123MayankSharma/portfolio/portfolio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+ -->
+ An Extremely Simple Portfolio Made with next.js,Tailwind css and vercel with the help of the following [article](https://betterprogramming.pub/build-a-portfolio-using-next-js-tailwind-and-vercel-48c645d007ba).

+ To run this Project Locally:
+ 1. Clone the repo
+ 2. cd into portfolio directory
+ 3. run `npm i`
+ 4. run `npm run dev`
+ 5. Open Localhost:3000 and Get started!

+ Link to This Portfolio --> https://mayanksharma.vercel.app